isomerpages/moe-andersonpri/_parents/Sexuality Education Programme.md

 </td>
 <td width="352">
 <ul>
-<li>know that there are different types of family structures</li>
+<li>Know that there are different types of family structures</li>
-<li>know that every family is unique</li>
+<li>Know that every family is unique</li>
-<li>state that the three basic functions of families are to provide love, protection and guidance</li>
+<li>State that the three basic functions of families are to provide love, protection and guidance</li>
-<li>identify the right sources of help to turn to when in need</li>
+<li>Identify the right sources of help to turn to when in need</li>
 </ul>
 </td>
 <td width="159">